adrianliz/adidas-java-coding-challenge-2022/README.md

 We encourage you to take a look at our architectural principles.
 And of course, you have total freedom to propose or/and implement the improvements you want!
 Changes on the architecture, Introducing new services and/or containers, Reactive APIs, Distributed logging.... **Your creativity is more than welcome!**

+# Technical Decisions

+- I'm following a simple hexagonal or ports and adapters clean architecture on each microservice.

+  This allows to develop a testable code (DIP of SOLID) with high change tolerance (OCP of SOLID) and with low code coupling (we can change any infrastructure dependency at any time).

+  For this case, I assume that Spring Framework is part of the domain to simplify the development.

+- Each microservice only know the existence of the public service or gateway.

+  This implies high cohesion and independence inside each microservice.

+- The public service or gateway is the responsible for coordination between the different microservices.

+# User Stories

+- [X] Add sale subscription: An user (adiClub or not) should be able to subscribe to the sale.
+- [] Generate next sale access:
+  An internal system (front-end, CLI, etc.) should be able to retrieve the next user email that is allowed to access into the sale.

 # What would you need?
 The code requires the following tools:
 - Maven 3.8.4